rlemon/Liddle/Notes.md

 ######SHIFT+TAB
 - remove tab character at caret position, move caret into removed characters position.
-- on a range; remove a tab character from the beginning of each line in the range until there are no more tab characters.
+- on a range; remove a tab character from the beginning of each line in the range.
 If the range is a single line, remove it at the beginning.
 Keep the range selected.

 ######CTRL+D
 - clone current line and insert after said line, do not move caret.